Excessive Shedding in Cats

 Why Supplements Still Make Sense for a Science-minded Owner

-Where supplements fit: many owners already feed a quality diet, use parasite prevention, and still want the coat to look better than “fine.”
+Many owners already feed a quality diet and use parasite prevention, yet still want the coat to look better than “fine.”
 That’s a reasonable standard.
-Skin and coat are constantly renewing, and small daily inputs can show up as better luster, softer texture, and less brittle shedding.
-Mineral profiles in foods can vary, and individual cats can present differently even on similar diets (Bilgiç B, 2025).
+Skin and coat tissues renew constantly, so small daily inputs can show up as better luster, softer texture, and less brittle shedding — and mineral profiles in foods vary, so individual cats present differently even on similar diets (Bilgiç B, 2025).

 What Vet-directed Allergy Therapy Can Look Like in Real Life